 Generic Name: potassium bicarbonate / potassium chloride

-Note: This page contains side effects data for the generic drug potassium bicarbonate / potassium chloride.
-It is possible that some of the dosage forms included below may not apply to the brand name K-Lyte / Cl 25.
+Note: This page contains information about the side effects of potassium bicarbonate / potassium chloride.
+Some of the dosage forms included on this document may not apply to the brand name K-Lyte / Cl 25.

 Applies to potassium bicarbonate / potassium chloride: oral powder for reconstitution, oral tablet effervescent

 Get emergency medical help if you have any of these signs of an allergic reaction while taking potassium bicarbonate / potassium chloride: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have any of these serious side effects:

 confusion, anxiety, feeling like you might pass out;

 extreme thirst, increased urination;

 muscle weakness or limp feeling;

 numbness or tingly feeling in your hands or feet, or around your mouth;

 coughing up blood or vomit that looks like coffee grounds.